rieckpil/progmot/content/post/writing-a-book-remotely.md

 As this project was a side-project for all three of us and not what we do full time, we all agreed that working with a formal publisher was not an option for us: Working towards given deadlines and having to deliver a final piece on a fixed date was something we clearly wanted to avoid.

 Furthermore, Tom already self-published his first book and then got a technical publisher on board to offer a print version and more distribution channels.
-Based on his experience and the common understanding, that this project may also fail, we went for the self-publishing approach.
+Based on his experience and our common understanding, that this project may also fail, we went for the self-publishing route.

 For self-publishing books in the tech space, [Leanpub](https://leanpub.com/) seemed to be the de-facto default choice.
 Leanpub is highly appealing to self-publishing tech authors as they offer the following:

 - writing the manuscript in Markdown or bringing your own PDF
 - automatic formatting/layout for Markdown manuscripts